 At Fourth Street we were able to expand our practice opportunities, set up a founders’ altar, begin a library, and operate with a full kitchen and our own garden.
 We practiced at Fourth Street for six and a half years.
 True to the sangha’s intention, having a high-profile presence in the community allowed many people to get a taste of Zen practice.

 During that time our sangha overflowed the small house, leading us to consider the need for a permanent Zen Center in Ashland.
 As a group we decided that was what we wanted.
 We conducted a fund drive in order to purchase and create our own center, and in 2003 we bought three-quarters of an acre on Tolman Creek Road that had an old barn, cottage, farmhouse and 80-foot tall Grandfather Cottonwood tree on it.

-In 2005 we completed a remodel on the farmhouse (zendo) and barn (sangha room) and moved to 740 Tolman Creek Road.
+In 2005 we completed a remodel on the farmhouse to create a 14-seat zendo and a remodel on the barn to create a sangha meeting room and moved to 740 Tolman Creek Road.
 Practice expanded again to include activities in a memorial garden, vegetable garden, altar flower cutting garden, berry orchard and fruit orchard.
 We remodeled the cottage as a rental and it became a refuge for people seeking sanctuary and an income stream to support Zen practice.

-In 2014 we bought the property next to the Zen Center and spent the next three years clearing the land and designing and building a new residence hall.
+In 2014 the property next to the Zen Center was donated to us as well as the money to build a residence hall.
+We spent the next three years clearing the land and designing and building the residence hall.
 The new building included four apartments, a community dining hall, community kitchen, and a dormatory.

 Zen Heart Sangha in Woodside, California